sefabey/fear_of_crime_paper/src/london_slangs_twitter.md

   </script>
 </div>

-**Comments:** term used to query twitter api was **Bumbaclart**.
-Jamaican origin. slang usage observed. used to refer to negative things or persons. possibly many tweets from the UK. not many refences to crime.
+**Comments:** term used to query twitter API was **Bumbaclart**.
+Jamaican origin. slang usage observed. used to refer to negative things or persons. possibly many tweets from the UK. not many references to crime.

 ### 30) Term: **Bludclart**